atolab/fog05-doc/docs/URI.md

 > At node level is possible to monitor information about a node and manage is lifecycle, the same is possible at id_of_resource level and id_of_subresource level
 >
 > All values must be JSON objects

 ---

+### Meta-resources
+It is possible to have meta-resource that represent the state of the store.
+These meta-resouces are identified because the uri will be have a trailing `!` At the moment we have defined:

+- keys!
+- discovered_store!

+These apply to an uri (also with wildcard) and provide information about keys under some uri, or discovered stores by a Node.

+examples:

+        <a|d>fos://<sys-id>/<node_id or *>/keys!

+        <a|d>fos://<sys-id>/<node_id or *>/discovered_stores!

+---